SW-e/ADAmantiumForgers/index.md

 {% include /figures/2019_category_evolution.html %}

-Therefore, YouTube is definitively becoming one of the biggest vector of information
+Therefore, YouTube is definitively becoming one of the biggest vectors of information.

 ## What is the problem then?
 You may think.
 "Well, Great!
 One other great platform to get great sources of information!".
 I hate to disappoint you but the reality may be more complex...